nish-ydv/Leaf-PDF/README.md

-# PDF Scanner
+# Leaf PDF - Lightweight PDF Tools Suite

-A frontend-only web app for basic PDF operations inspired by tools like iLovePDF.
+> Free, privacy-first PDF tools that run entirely in your browser.
+No uploads, no tracking, no sign-ups.

  https://nish-ydv.github.io/Leaf-PDF/